 I will look at the features, pricing plans, and customer support to see which platform is truly the best for your business needs.
 Let's get started!

-Unlike Squarespace, on Wix, you can drag elements around and lay them in the exact desired position.
+Unlike Squarespace, when creating a Wix website, you can drag elements around and lay them in the exact desired position.
 While this is a great feature, it can also lead to some frustration when you cannot get the elements to the precise position you want.
 This also means that you might run into some issues as you adjust features on the page, especially as you set up your mobile site.

 When it comes to Squarespace, these problems do not exist.
 Since this platform uses a structured editor, you can snap things into place when you drag them around.
 There are rows and columns that you can use to put the right items in the location you want.
 This means that there is a structure to anything you create.